thanku/docs/thanku-postpaid-widget-integration-for-shopify.md

 ## FAQ

-### What is my ThankU page name?
+### What is my ThankU wallet name?

-On your ThankU page below your name you'll find your ThankU page short link.
-The part after the colon (:) is your ThankU page name (or slug), e.g. if `thx.to/:john-doe` is the ThankU page short link, then `john-doe` is the slug.
+On your ThankU wallet below your name you'll find your ThankU wallet address.
+The part after the colon (:) is your ThankU wallet name (or slug), e.g. if `thx.to/:john-doe` is the ThankU wallet address, then `john-doe` is the slug.

 ### Which causes are available?